 Now – full disclosure – Taormina is not my scene.
 I am a backpacker through and through and so I will always choose a grittier place over somewhere like Taormina, which is a little fancy for my tastes.

-THAT SAID, Taormina is incredibly pretty, and while I wouldn’t opt to stay in Taormina for an extended period of time, I definitely think that it is one of the easiest and best day trips from Catania, and therefore not something to be missed.
+THAT SAID, Taormina is incredibly pretty, and while I wouldn’t opt to stay in Taormina for an extended period of time, I definitely think that it is a fantastic day trip from Catania, and therefore not something to be missed.

 Corso Umberto is the main walking street in Taormina and it is full of gift shops, antique stores, bars and patisseries.
 This is the street that you will inevitably walk down on any visit to Taormina, and it is a nice place to take your time and look at the things on offer.
 It should be noted that I found Taormina to be expensive compared to other places I’ve visited in Sicily.